 As we move through the pages of this incredibly drawn volume, we are introduced to our two protagonists, Josè and Amō.
-As almost opposites, Josè is a popular model with striking blue eyes and a cheerful, almost air-headed personality, while Amō is a broody and reclusive illustrator, cherishing his privacy so much so that most of his fans have no idea of who he is or what he looks like, even speculating on him being a woman or a team of artists.
+As quite the opposites, Josè is a popular model with striking blue eyes and a cheerful, almost air-headed personality, while Amō is a broody and reclusive illustrator, cherishing his privacy so much so that most of his fans have no idea of who he is or what he looks like, even speculating on him being a woman or a team of artists.

 |Page 22 and 23|

 The suffering this odd dance brings them is palpable, as the longing showed in every carefully crafted expression makes it clear.
-Amō loves Josè like an artist loves their muse-- the anxious, unbearable stares keep the readers on the edge, wanting to know if he will ever manage to break apart the aesthetic of Josè from the man himself.
+Amō loves Josè like an artist loves their muse-- the anxious, unbearable stares keep the reader on the edge, wanting to know if he will ever manage to break apart the aesthetic of Josè from the man himself.
 To love Josè for who he is and not Amō's idealised version of him.

 The illustrator's obsession is both hidden and in plain sight, as everyone can see Josè's smiles on buildings and magazines.
 Yet, Amō seems never to be satisfied.
 This consuming passion began when he was twelve years old, getting to know Josè as his classmate, swept away by such beauty.
 At the time, the young soon-to-be model sported black hair and blue eyes, something pretty peculiar (but he's "fully Japanese" cit.), which awakens in Amō his first sexual desire.

 There is a beautiful scene that parallels the frustration of not understanding one's own emotions with eroticism, the artist lamenting 「もっと見たい、ジョゼのからだを」, "I want to see...
-His body (Josè's), again and again.", as one of his (presumably) first sexual experiences.
+His (Josè's) body, again and again.", as one of his (presumably) first sexual experiences.
 The frenzy he is in, describing his eyes, his face, the length of his nose and so on.
 This god-like being that is Josè fills his sketchbook and his mind.

 It ends with adult Amō's narration: at the time he had thought that the love he felt was passionate (koi, 恋), real.
 The boys enter high school and go on their separate ways.
 The thought of him being in love with Josè warps into obsession when Amō' quickly realises he needs Josè.
 He craves his body, his figure, the aesthetic.
-The people staring back at him on the paper are not his muse anymore, he needs the real thing.
+Those people staring back at him on the paper are not his muse anymore, he needs the real thing.